Knowledge transfer partnerships

 Knowledge Transfer Partnerships (KTPs) are one of the biggest schemes we fund as part of our commitment to knowledge exchange.
 The KTP scheme's mission is to strengthen the UK's competitiveness and wealth creation by enabling research organisations to apply their research knowledge to important business problems.

 At the heart of each KTP is a relationship between a company/organisation and staff in a knowledge base institution.
 The institution's staff apply their expertise to a project that will help the development of their collaborative partner.
 The project is carried out by an associate (a recent graduate or postgraduate), who also benefits from an organised training programme.
 In the process, the business relevance of the knowledge base institution is enhanced.

-The KTP scheme is financially supported by a number of sponsors, the largest of which is the Technology Strategy Board who are responsible for managing the scheme.
+The KTP scheme is financially supported by a number of sponsors, the largest of which is Innovate UK (external website), who are responsible for managing the scheme.
 Other Research Councils are also involved as are the Welsh Government and The Scottish Government.
 Participating businesses and organisational partners also contribute to each project.